Fear and anger in Sanaa over Saudi-led strikes

 CASUALTIES

-Houthi officials have not provided details of casualties in Sanaa, but a local rights organisation said 29 civilians were killed in one strike near the airport on the first day of the offensive.
+Houthi officials have not provided details of casualties in Sanaa, but a local rights organization said 29 civilians were killed in one strike near the airport on the first day of the offensive.

 Residents have already witnessed years of turmoil in the capital, an urban sprawl which encircles an ancient old city and is ringed with mountains.